 An ideal renewable energy source

 Its advantage over other renewable sources is that electricity production is continuous - 24 hours a day, 365 days a year, and does not depend on weather conditions such as the amount of sun or wind.
 This fact makes GTE ideal for balancing the power system, which is increasingly connecting unstable RES.
-Namely, GTEs can decrease or increase electricity production capacity almost in real-time from 100% to 30% capacity, depending on the needs of the power system.
+Namely, GTEs can decrease or increase electricity production capacity almost in real-time from 100% to 30% capacity, depending on the power system's needs.

-At the same time, GTEs are the most environmentally friendly energy source because they do not affect the surrounding land, meaning there is no pollution or waste to be managed.
+At the same time, GTEs are the most environmentally friendly because they do not affect the surrounding land, meaning there is no pollution and no waste to be managed.

-For our economy, an additional benefit is the fact that more than 60% of the total investment amount spent on construction remains in Croatia (drilling, construction works, administration and documentation, design…).
+An additional benefit for our economy is that more than 60% of the total investment amount spent on construction remains in Croatia (drilling, construction works, administration and documentation, design…).

-At the local level, new jobs are being created, directly impacting the demographics of the local community (15 to 20 employees per power plant, holding a university degree or a high school diploma).
+At the local level, new jobs are being created, directly impacting the local community's demographics (15 to 20 employees per power plant, holding a university degree or a high school diploma).

-The already used hot water, after the production of electricity and before it cools down, could be used once more for the needs of the local community – in greenhouses, plastic tunnels, drying facilities, fish farming, heating, etc.
+After the production of electricity, and before the already used hot water cools down, it could be used once more for the local community's needs – in greenhouses, plastic tunnels, drying facilities, fish farming, heating, etc.

-It should be particularly noted that compared to other renewable energy sources, GTE provides the largest contributions to the state and local community over the longest period, as the lifespan of the power plant is at least 40 years.
+It should be noted that compared to other renewable energy sources, GTE provides the largest contributions to the state and local community over the longest period, as the power plant's lifespan is at least 40 years.
 Namely, they are allocated 5% of the revenue from the sale of electricity, as well as a fixed fee for land occupancy.
-In the specific case of GTE Zagocha, it involves annual revenues of more than 500,000 euros in the case of the state and municipality, and around 300,000 euros in the case of the county.
+The specific case of GTE Zagocha involves annual revenues of more than 500,000 euros in the case of the state and municipality and around 300,000 euros in the case of the county.

-The natural potential of Croatia for exploiting geothermal energy is extremely large.
-The Croatian part of the Pannonian Basin, with its geological structure, is an exceptionally favorable area for the exploration and exploitation of geothermal water.
-According to the data from the Hydrocarbon Agency (AZU), the average geothermal gradient value in the Republic of Croatia is as much as 60% higher than the European average.
-The rich history of exploration for oil and gas deposits in the Croatian part of the Pannonian Basin has resulted in a large amount of high-quality geological, geophysical, and well data, which can be used to unlock the great geothermal potential of Croatia.
-Croatia should utilize its natural potential and strategically commit to producing electricity from geothermal sources.
+Croatia's natural potential for exploiting geothermal energy is exceptionally high.
+The Croatian part of the Pannonian Basin, with its unique geological structure, is an especially favourable area for the exploration and utilisation of geothermal water.
+According to data from the Hydrocarbon Agency (AZU), the average geothermal gradient value in the Republic of Croatia is as much as 60% higher than the European average.
+A rich history of oil and gas exploration in the Croatian part of the Pannonian Basin has resulted in a wealth of high-quality geological, geophysical, and well data, which can be leveraged to unlock Croatia's considerable geothermal potential.
+Croatia should take advantage of this natural asset and strategically commit to producing electricity from geothermal sources.

-However, the unquestionable potential of the geothermal sector is not sufficient for the successful development of projects.
-Unlike other forms of renewable energy, primarily solar and wind power, geothermal energy also carries a significant geological risk.
-Drilling exploratory geothermal wells in search of geothermal water reservoirs underground often means drilling up to 5,000 meters deep, which represents a complex undertaking both technically-technologically and investment-wise.
-Large and intensive initial capital investments in geothermal energy represents the biggest challenge for investors and the development of the geothermal energy sector itself.
+However, the undeniable potential of the geothermal sector is not, on its own, sufficient for the successful development of projects.
+Unlike other forms of renewable energy, such as solar and wind power, geothermal energy carries significant geological risks.
+Drilling exploratory geothermal wells to locate underground reservoirs of geothermal water often involves drilling as deep as 5,000 metres, a highly complex undertaking both technically and financially.
+The substantial and intensive initial capital investments required for geothermal energy represent the greatest challenge for investors and the development of the sector itself.

-In Croatia, there are currently around 10 geothermal projects in different stages of development, and last year, 5 new permits for the exploration of geothermal waters were issued.
+In Croatia, there are currently around 10 geothermal projects at various stages of development.
+Last year, five new permits for the exploration of geothermal waters were issued.

-The only existing geothermal power plant in Croatia, Velika I, is not in operation.
+The only existing geothermal power plant in Croatia, Velika I, is not operational.

-The obstacles that currently prevent the development of geothermal projects, the state, could relatively easily be solved by the end of 2024.
-The Ministry of Economy (by the end of September) should adopt and accept the NECP (Integrated National Energy and Climate Plan of the Republic of Croatia for the period 2021 – 2030) and in that plan ensure sufficient quotas for the development of geothermal projects.
-These quotas need to be aligned with the Permits for geothermal water exploration that have already been issued by the Ministry of Economy.
-Additionally, it is necessary to ensure a premium incentive model for which HROTE should announce a Public Tender for the allocation of a market premium to encourage the production of electricity from renewable sources.
+The obstacles currently hindering the development of geothermal projects could, in theory, be resolved by the state relatively easily by the end of 2024.
+The Ministry of Economy should, by the end of September, adopt the NECP (Integrated National Energy and Climate Plan of the Republic of Croatia for the period 2021–2030).
+This plan must ensure sufficient quotas for the development of geothermal projects, aligned with the exploration permits for geothermal water already issued by the Ministry of Economy.
+Furthermore, a premium incentive model must be introduced, for which HROTE should announce a public tender to allocate a market premium and thereby encourage electricity production from renewable sources.

 Tomislav Bunjevac on Greencajt: The green transition is in full swing!